megakevin/end-point-blog/2024/06/uploading-multiple-files-in-a-single-request-in-an-asp.net-application.md

 }
 ```

 Next we need to create the View.
 The job of this View is to define an HTML form with as many `<input type="file">` elements as we need to upload many files.
 The number of `<input>` elements cannot be static however.
 We want to allow users to upload as many images as they want.
-So, we also need some of JavaScript to dynamically add new `<input>` elements as the user picks more and more files.
+So, we also need some JavaScript to dynamically add new `<input>` elements as the user picks more and more files.

 Before we make it dynamic though, let's go through the exercise of building it with a static number of `<input>` elements as a first step.
 I think that'll help understand the process better.